01 Apr IELTS Grammar Articles

 There are certain nouns that necessitate the use of the definite article ‘the’.

-1. Historical monuments
+1. Historical Monuments

 The article ‘the’ is always used before historical monuments like ‘the Statue of Liberty’, ‘the Charminar’, etc.

-2. Holy books
+2. Holy Books

 The article ‘the’ is always used before religious texts like ‘the Quran’, ‘the Gita’, ‘the Bible’, ‘the Upanishads’, etc.

-3. Geographical entities
+3. Geographical Entities

 The article ‘the’ is always used before rivers, mountains, deserts, oceans, etc.